Dange Shuni

 Dange Shuni is a Local Government Area in Sokoto State, Nigeria.
 Its headquarters are in the town of Dange.

 It has an area of 1,210 km^{2} and a population of 194,546 at the 2006 census.

 The postal code of the area is 852.

+Climate

+The climate varies throughout the year between a wet season that is primarily cloudy and a dry season that is mostly hot and partly cloudy.

+Temperature

+In Danger, the months with the highest average daily highs exceeding 100°F are April and January, respectively.
+April is the hottest month.